-Key audit matter Audit procedures addressing the key audit matter Loans and receivables with customers at 31 December 2017 amount to €1,861 million, accounting for 81% of total assets.
-Our audit procedures included: gaining an understanding of the Bank's processes and IT environment in relation to the disbursement, acquisition, monitoring, classification and measurement of loans and receivables with customers; The Bank's core business is the acquisition of performing receivables from companies that supply goods and services, mainly due from the public administration (the "factoring receivables"), and salary- or pension-backed loans (the "S/P-B loans"). examining the design and implementation of controls and the At 31 December 2017, the factoring receivables and the S/P-B loans amount to €1,286 million and €500 million, respectively. implementation of controls and the performance of procedures to assess the operating effectiveness of the controls held to be relevant, with particular reference to the identification of exposures with indicators of impairment and the calculation of the Net impairment losses on loans and receivables recognised in profit or loss during the year totalled €5.4 million.
-For classification purposes, the Bank's impairment losses; directors make analyses that are sometimes complex in order to identify those positions that show evidence of impairment after disbursement and/or acquisition.
-To this end, they consider both internal information about analysing the criteria used to classify loans and receivables with customers in the official categories and sample-based test of their classification; the performance of exposures and external information about the reference sector. analysing the individual and collective impairment assessment models used Measuring loans and receivables with customers is a complex activity, with a high degree of uncertainty and subjectivity, with and checking the reasonableness of the main assumptions and variables included therein;
+Our audit procedures included:

+- gaining an understanding of the Bank's processes and IT environment in relation to the disbursement, acquisition, monitoring, classification and measurement of loans and receivables with customers; - examining the design and implementation of controls and the performance of procedures to assess the operating effectiveness of the controls held to be relevant, with particular reference to the identification of exposures with indicators of impairment and the calculation of the impairment losses; - analysing the criteria used to classify loans and receivables with customers in the official categories and sample-based test of their classification; - analysing the individual and collective impairment assessment models used and checking the reasonableness of the main assumptions and variables included therein;

-Key audit matter Audit procedures addressing the key audit matter respect to which the Bank's directors apply valuation models that consider many quantitative and qualitative factors, including historical collection flows, expected cash flows and related estimated collection dates, the existence of any indicators of impairment, an assessment of any guarantees and the impact of risks of the sectors in which the Bank's customers operate.
-For the above reasons, we believe that the classification and measurement of loans and receivables to customers is a key audit matter. selecting a sample of exposures tested collectively, checking the application of the measurement models applied and checking that the impairment rates applied complied with those provided for in such models; selecting a sample of exposures tested individually and checking the reasonableness of the indicators of impairment identified and of the assumptions about their recoverability, including considering the guarantees received; analysing the significant changes in the official categories and in the related impairment rates compared to the previous years' figures and discussing the results with the relevant Bank's departments; checking the appropriate disclosures on loans and receivables with customers in the financial statements.
+respect to which the Bank's directors apply valuation models that consider many quantitative and qualitative factors, including historical collection flows, expected cash flows and related estimated collection dates, the existence of any indicators of impairment, an assessment of any guarantees and the impact of risks of the sectors in which the Bank's customers operate.

+For the above reasons, we believe that the classification and measurement of loans and receivables to customers is a key audit matter.

+- selecting a sample of exposures tested collectively, checking the application of the measurement models applied and checking that the impairment rates applied complied with those provided for in such models; - selecting a sample of exposures tested individually and checking the reasonableness of the indicators of impairment identified and of the assumptions about their recoverability, including considering the guarantees received; - analysing the significant changes in the official categories and in the related impairment rates compared to the previous years' figures and discussing the results with the relevant Bank's departments; - checking the appropriate disclosures on loans and receivables with customers in the financial statements.